cwq2016/POD-PINN/README.md

 The high-fidelity solver(Chebyshev pseudospectral solver) is out of the scope of this code.
 In each test case, the high-fidelity solutions are precomputed with HF solver and stored in the "Numsols" under the folder for each case.
 The user can use his/her own HF solver instead.
 But the reduced-order model built in "Net*.py"(* denote case name), should be revised accordingly.

 The code can run both on CPU and single GPU.
 The user can run "Cases_test.py" to do test serially, or utilize the "batch.sh" for parallel test.
-After training the neural networks, the "accuracy_comparsion.py" to gain an view of the error of different networks.
+After training the neural networks, the "accuracy_comparsion.py" can be run to gain an view of the error of different networks.

 # Reference
 This is a scientific project.
 If you use POD-PINN for publications or presentations in science, please support the project by citing our publications given in references.
 In case you have question regarding POD-PINN, don't hesitate to contact us wenqianchen2016@gmail.com.